 - Cameron, Barbara.
 Her series The Quilts of Lancaster County are fascinating books: requested Annie's Christmas Wish, book 4, but was very disappointed with it - flying in a plane, everyone carrying cellphones, unrealistic.
 Loved Her Restless Heart: Stitches in Time Book 1 too; enjoyed Heart in Hand (Stitches in Time 3).
 Also read Twice Blessed: Two Amish Christmas Stories about twins.
 The Amish Roads series sounds familiar, as if I have already read them.
 But next is Return to Paradise: The Coming Home series, KDL book, then Seasons in Paradise, then Home to Paradise.

 - Chapman, Vannetta.
-Loved A Promise for Miriam, A Wedding for Julia, and A Home for Lydia; enjoyed The Christmas Quilt.
+Loved A Promise for Miriam, A Wedding for Julia, and A Home for Lydia; enjoyed The Christmas Quilt and the Amish Bishop mysteries: What the Bishop Saw (1); When the Bishop Needs an Alibi (2), and Who the Bishop Knows (3).
 To read: Plain and Simple Miracles series, Brian's Choice (e-novella, prequel), Anna's Healing (bk 1), Joshua's Mission (2), and I read Sarah's Orphans (3), which was very good.
 While I enjoyed the story "Mischief in the Autumn Air" in An Amish Harvest set in Shipshewana, I'm not as sure about the Shipshewana Amish mysteries:

 1: Falling to Pieces; 2: A Perfect Square; 3: Material Witness; C1: Murder Simply Brewed; C2: Murder Tightly Knit.